taroserigano/FINE-TUNING-Ollama-QLora______/README.md

 - **Adapter merge** into a standalone model
 - **Export + packaging for Ollama** for fast local inference

-This repo is designed to be **portfolio-ready**: clear scripts, repeatable steps, and a clean separation between source code and large training artifacts.

 ## Why QLoRA + Ollama